Athenry railway station

 Athenry railway station serves the town of Athenry in County Galway.

-The station lies on the Dublin to Galway intercity service and Galway to Limerick and Galway to Athenry commuter services.
+The station lies on the Dublin to Galway intercity service, Galway to Limerick and Galway to Athenry commuter services.

 Passengers for Westport and Ballina travel to Athlone and change trains.

 It was once connected to Tuam and Claremorris in the north.
 This service may be resumed (see Western Rail Corridor).

 History

 The station was opened on 1 August 1851, by the Midland Great Western Railway.
-In November 2016, it was announced the station could lose its connection to Ennis again by 2018 with the closure of the Ennis to Athenry line to save money.
+In November 2016, it was announced the station could lose its connection to Ennis again by 2018 with the closure of the Ennis to Athenry line to save money; however, as of 2024 the line remains open.